bilalmkhan/bilalmkhan.github.io/about-me.md

 Hi, my name is Bilal.
 I am a Data Scientist and a [Google Cloud Certified Professional Data Engineer](https://googlecloudcertified.credential.net/profile/2655b7c60bfa2929c649b958843d73de46a50e6c).
 I live in Toronto, Ontario.

-Most recently, I was a Data Science Fellow at the [Insight Data Science Fellowship Program](https://insightfellows.com/data-science).
-Prior to moving to Canada, I worked as a Data Scientist on contract at Microsoft in Seattle.
+Currently, I am working as a Consultant in the Data Science team at Deloitte Canada's Omnia AI practice.
+Prior to moving to Canada, I was a Data Science Fellow at the [Insight Data Science Fellowship Program](https://insightfellows.com/data-science) and worked as a Data Scientist at Microsoft in Seattle.

 I have a PhD in economics.
 I have taught mathematical economics at [LUMS](https://www.lums.edu.pk/) and  probability and game theory at the [Johns Hopkins Center for Talented Youth](https://cty.jhu.edu/).